glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 ???

 I'm a site reliability engineer at divio

-We do hosted django as a service, come speak to me later if this interests you.
+We do hosted django as a service

 ---
 class: middle, center, image